 Both lie in the ideal range of sets which are neither too much (wasted sets) nor too little (not enough for hypertrophy).

-That being said, it’s also important to reach a certain number of sets per muscle group per week.
-And you shouldn’t go over or under this target.
+That being said, it’s also important to reach 10-20 sets per muscle group per week.
+This is widely considered to be the ideal number of sets for hypertrophy.
+And you shouldn’t go over or under this target if you’re looking to put on muscle fast.

-This is where it becomes important to choose between 3 or 4 sets.
+This is where it becomes important to choose between doing 3 or 4 sets (what I’ll explore next).

-Go to my other article for a 50lb dumbbell workout that uses 4 sets!
+If you’re interested, you can go to my other article for a 50lb dumbbell workout that builds muscle using 4 sets!

-Here’s how you should choose whether to do 3 or 4 sets per workout.
+Below, I’ll explain how you should choose whether to do 3 or 4 sets per workout for optimal muscle gains.

-How Many Sets Should You Do To Build Muscle?
+How Many Sets Should You Do Per Workout To Build Muscle?

-First, let’s discuss how many sets you need for hypertrophy.
+First, let’s discuss how many sets you need to be doing per workout for optimal hypertrophy.

 In general, it is recommended to complete 10-20 sets per muscle group per week.

-If you assume 6 major muscle groups (chest, shoulders, arms, back, abdominals, and legs), then that equates to 60 to 120 total weekly sets of compound exercises.
+If you assume 6 major muscle groups (chest, shoulders, arms, back, abdominals, and legs), then that equates to 60 to 120 total weekly sets of compound exercises (or 10-20 sets for each muscle group).

 If you perform less than 60 total sets, then you run the risk of not satisfying the training volume required for whole-body hypertrophy.

-On the other hand, if you do more than 120 total sets, you risk overtraining and/or wasting sets.
-Neither of which are beneficial to grow muscle.
+On the other hand, if you do more than 120 total sets, you risk overtraining and/or doing wasted sets.
+Neither of these is beneficial to grow muscle and can even be counterproductive.

-This is important because the difference between 10 sets per week and 20 sets per week is significant.
-And you want to increase your sets as your muscles become stronger.
+Allowing for adaptation is important because the difference between 10 sets per week and 20 sets per week is significant.
+And you want to increase your sets only as your muscles become stronger.

 Put it this way- you wouldn’t run a full marathon before running a half marathon first right?

-Check out my other article for training and diet tips for skinny guys to build muscle!
+You may also be interested in my other article for more training and diet tips for skinny guys to build muscle!

-Your ultimate goal is to reach your target number of weekly sets per muscle (whether that be 10, 11, 12, 15, or whatever).
+Your ultimate goal is to reach your target number of weekly sets per muscle (whether that be 10, 11, 12, 15, or whichever is suitable to your training level as described above).

-Your training frequency (number of workouts each week) will in turn affect how many sets you perform for each workout.
+Your training frequency (number of workouts each week) in turn affects how many sets you perform for each workout, as follows:

 If you train a muscle more often, then you’ll want to perform fewer sets per workout.